ntwigamartin/Bot-Battlr/README.md

         npm install

+* Then run the following command to get the backend started;

+        json-server --watch db.json

-* Then run the following command to open the app on your browser;
+* Finally run the following command to open the app on your browser;

         npm start

 ## License
 ISC License <br>
 Copyright (c) 2023 Martin Ntwiga